 Akshaya Tritiya is also the day the revered sage Veda Vyasa began composing the Mahabharata.
 And according to the Puranas, this day marks the beginning of Treta Yuga, the second of the four yugas, or ages, of humankind.
 An extraordinarily beautiful story in the Mahabharata tells how the Pandava princes received the Akshaya Patra, the divine bowl, from Lord Krishna on this day.
 The Akshaya Patra provided unlimited food for the Pandavas during their time of exile.

 For this reason, many believe that anything acquired on this auspicious day will multiply exponentially.
-Therefore, according to another story, on Akshaya Tritiya it is traditional for people to worship one of the Devis, Goddess Mahalakshmi.
-To do this, they buy gold and silver coins and ornaments, replicating the light of the celestial bodies in their own lives, making the connection between heaven and earth, the Divine and the individual soul, and symbolizing oneness.
+Therefore, according to another story, on Akshaya Tritiya it is traditional for those devoted to Goddess Mahalakshmi to perform special puja for her.
+On this day many people invest in gold and silver coins and ornaments, replicating the light of the celestial bodies in their own lives, making the connection between heaven and earth, the Divine and the individual soul, and symbolizing oneness.